 Crystal meth is one of the most difficult addictions to overcome.
 It requires 30 to 60 days just to detox, plus additional time to work on the underlying problems that led to addiction.

 Because of how dangerous this drug is, a relapse could be deadly, and your loved one may never get a second chance at treatment.
-So choosing an appropriate, reputable program from the beginning is critical.
+So choosing an appropriate, reputable drug abuse rehab program from the beginning is critical.

 Look for a long-term inpatient treatment program (90 days or more), with a strong outpatient and/or aftercare program to ensure that your loved one has adequate support in transitioning to a healthy lifestyle.